tristanpendergrass/idle-game/README.md

 # Todos

+## Bugs
+[ ] When doing lab with 50% success rate I see "+0 coin" when failure happens [ ] Fix that bug where there's a bunch of toasts when you come back

+## v0.2
+[ ] Hard to figure out what each number means in the activity.
+Yang says add terminology like "Gain:" so it's clear.
+[ ] Add a resource you can get for completing the Step 1 [ ] Remember tab you were on by storing in backend model [ ] Testing Center 2/2: do some basic tests for all subjects plus basic shelf exam and Step 1 [ ] XP 2/2: customized xp schedule for all activities [ ] Costs 2/2: customized effects for all activities
+[ ] Add changelog
+[ ] Add shop items
+[ ] Add mail system
+[ ] Listen to music for bonuses
+[ ] Better test logic
+[ ] Enable to close the debug menu
+[ ] Left side nav has horizontal scroll bar
+[ ] Refactor so that the Google sheets columns don't have format "resource:amount" but rather two columns, one for resource other for amount

+# Done
+[x] Remove code references to old version
+[x] Use https://github.com/mdgriffith/elm-codegen/blob/main/guide/UsingElmCodeGenInTypeScript.md to codegen with json object string for config
+[x] Add anatomy topics
+[x] Add Biochemistry
+[x] Add Microchemistry and Immunology (experiments) [x] Add Pathology

 ## v0.1
 [x] Testing Center 1/2: do some basic tests for all subjects plus basic shelf exam and Step 1 [x] Add a Welcome tab